Here’s a question I get asked a lot as a therapist:

 - If only they knew how much they impacted other people, they’d never be like this.

-- What could be going on in their mind that would lead to so many painful feelings?
+- What could be going on in their mind to lead to so much painful emotion?

 - What kinds of external situations or circumstances might have set them up for feeling this way?